swup/progress-plugin/README.md

 ### transition

-Length of CSS transition between loading states, in milliseconds.
+Length of the CSS transition between loading states, in milliseconds.

 ### delay